 Parish councils were originally formed in England under the Local Government Act 1894 to take over local oversight of civic duties in rural towns and villages.

-Council meetings are formal events which are held monthly.
-They include 10 minutes at the start of each meeting where members of the public may comment or ask questions.
-They have a clear purpose to make decisions on behalf of people in the village, are officially minuted by the Parish Clerk and discuss many issues, briefly summarised below:
+The parish council hold monthly meetings in the Leeds Hall.
+These are formal events which include 10 minutes at the start where members of the public may comment or ask questions.
+The meetings have a clear purpose which is to make decisions on behalf of people in the village.
+They are minuted and a wide range of issues are discussed, briefly summarised below:

 - The cemetery